adenk2/IS477/README.md

 ## Code/Software

-All Python scripts, Jupyter notebooks, and analys
+All Python scripts, Jupyter notebooks, and analysis code in this repository:
+* **License:** MIT License (see LICENSE.txt)

 ## Troubleshooting